-Interventions and Supports
+Interventions + Supports:

 At Perspectives, we believe in teaching the whole child, with an emphasis on social emotional learning.
 Our 26 principles of A Disciplined Life® guide our actions and performance while building a culture of trust, curiosity and achievement to create caring, ethical leaders.
 To best support our students, we embed interventions in our SEL Multi-tiered Systems of Supports.
 Our goal is to provide support to promote positive behavior change because we want every child to succeed.
+A major component of our ADL framework is to use the restorative justice practices to create a more equitable and respectful alternative for dealing with disciplinary infractions, it is also a proactive strategy to create a culture of connectivity where all members of the school community feels valued and successful.

-Universal supports we provide to students may include restorative mindsets/language, community building circles, norm-setting, check ins + relationship builders, self awareness, empathetic listening, and SEL skill building.
+Apart of our ADL framework emphasizes bringing together everyone affected by wrongdoing to address needs and responsibilities, and to heal the harm to the relationship as much as possible.
+Universal supports we provide to students may include restorative mindsets/language, community building circles, norm-setting, check ins + relationship builders, self-awareness, empathetic listening, and SEL skill building.